wmingcr/LeetCode-Java/119 Pascal's Triangle II/README.md

 # Tips

-Solution is just same as Q118.
+Solution错误示例 is just same as Q118.

 New tips learned is that if you can solve it without using recursion, you should do it.